Families move. It happens. Jobs, marriage, divorce, lots of reasons. The most important takeaways from this article are:

 - Find a Facebook group that is regional for your new location.

 - Visit schools, take a look around.
 Do internet searches for Facebook groups and other parent groups and see what they have to say (again, with a grain of salt!).

 - From my experience, when a child moves, the new school district follows the same IEP for anywhere from 30-60 days.
 That gives the child a chance to settle into the new school.
 Then, they usually (again, my experience) do a whole new re-evaluation and take it from there.
 You should also read up on pendency and stay-put if there is disagreement with your new district.
 The pendency clause should protect the child if you disagree until it’s settled, but you need to understand how it works.

 - If your child is in an out-of-district placement or an APS, or in a placement that is significantly outside of usual accommodations and pull-out or push-in services, I would call and arrange a meeting with the Special Ed Director as soon as you choose your home.

 - Introduce yourself, explain your situation and tell them that you want to bring your child in before the fall so that he can see the new building.
 Keep things positive and cordial right from the get-go.
 This is also a good time to set the stage from the beginning.
 If you haven’t done so, do your child’s Vision Statement.
 Then your new district knows from the start what your vision is for your child.

-- I have had divorced parents as clients, in neighboring districts…and the child switched custody.
+- I have had divorced parents as clients, in neighboring districts, and the child switched custody.
 It wasn’t usually a problem as far as maintaining and implementing his IEP, he merely struggled with the transition.
 I’ve also had a similar situation with a child in an APS, divorced parents lived in neighboring districts.
 The child was able to stay in APS after he moved to a new district.